 Bookkeeper and Business consultant

 “It’s crazy to me how many different ways someone can be tempted to steal from the church.
-Some of it is obvious, like stealing from the collection.
-But other schemes can be more subtle.
-Tim Stephenson has thought through all sorts of horrible scenarios, in hopes of helping protect churches from fraud.”
+Tim Stephenson has thought through all sorts of horrible scenarios, in hopes of helping protect churches.”

 owner, Small business accounting and business solutions of OK